 The promises you make in marketing campaigns and how you make them will affect how you sell and support your products.
 Customers will ask about promotions, advertised features, and even slogans.

 Marketing should be done in a way that fits the tone and content of other interactions that customers have with your company.
 Marketing departments and agencies need to work closely with other teams so that customers have a consistent experience as they move through marketing and sales funnels.

 3. Content Marketing

-Better informed customers are sure to make better use of your products, especially if you spend lots of time crafting accessible and useful content.
-It's a win-win situation where customers will positively remember who you are and what you do while also associating your brand with their own successes.
+Better-informed customers will make better use of your products, especially if you spend lots of time crafting accessible and useful content.
+It's a win-win situation where customers will positively remember who you are and what you do while also associating your brand with their own success.

 Sales is more than transactions.
 Each sale is an opportunity to create a lasting connection.